RickWang-wh/BookNotes/Principles by Ray Dalio.md

 #### 4.5 Getting the right people in teh right roles in support of your goal is the key to succeeding at whatever you choose to accomplish.

 ### 5. Learn How to Make Decisions Effectively
+> While there is no one best way to make decisions, there are some universal rules for good decision making.

+#### 5.1 Recognize that 1) the biggest threat to good decision making is harmful emotions, and 2) decision making is a two-step process (first learning and then deciding)
+> **Learning** must come before deciding.
+> No matter how you acquire your knowledge or where you store it, what's most important is that what you know paints a true and rich picture of the realities that will affect your decision.
+> Remind yourself that it's never harmful to at least hear an opposing point of view.
+- LEARNING WELL
+> Getting an accurate picture of reality ultimately comes down to two things: being able to synthesize accurately and knowing how to navigate levels.
+> Synthesis is the process of converting a lot of data into an accurate picture.
+> To synthesize well, you must 1) synthesize the situation at hand, 2) synthesize the situation through time, and 3) navigate levels effectively.

+#### 5.2 Synthesize the situation at hand.
+**Remember:**
+- a.
+One of the most important decisions you can make is who you ask questions of.
+> Make sure they're fully informed and believable.
+> Listening to uninformed people is worse than having no answers at all.
+- b.
+Don't believe everything you hear.
+> **Don't mistake opinions for facts.**
+- c.
+Everything looks bigger up close.
+- d.
+New is overvalued relative to great.
+> It is smarter to choose the great over the new.
+- e.
+Don't oversqueeze dots.
+> A dot is just one piece of data from one moment in time; keep that in perspective as you synthesize.

+#### 5.3 Synthesize the situation through time.
+- a.
+Keep in mind both the rates of change and the level of things, and the relationships between them.
+- b.
+Be imprecise.
+> When you ask someone whether something is true and they tell you that it not actually true, it's probably by-and-large true.
+- c.
+Remember the 80/20 Rule and know what the key 20 percent is.
+- d.
+Be an imperfectionist.
+> Perfectionists spend too much on little differences at the margins at the expense of the important things.

+#### 5.4 Navigate levels effectively.
+- a.
+Use the terms "above the line" and "below the line" to establish which level a conversation is on.
+- b.
+Remember that decisions need to be made at the appropriate level, but they should also be consistent across levels.
+> It's necessary to: 1.
+Remember that multiple levels exist for all subjects.
+2. Be aware on what level you're examinging a given subject.
+3. Consciously navigate levels rather than see subjects as undofferentiated piles of facts that can be browsed randomly.
+4. Diagram the flow of your thought processes using the outline template.